Search

 wood plank on flames from a blow torch

-We recently launched our Shou Sugi Ban Barn Door, inspired by the centuries-old Japanese practice of burning cypress planks to make them more durable.
-While this type of treated wood is usually used for exterior siding, we decided to use it for our classic barn doors because of its beautiful color and texture.
+Shou Sugi Ban is a centuries-old Japanese practice of burning cypress planks to make them more durable.
+While this type of treated wood is usually used for exterior siding,it's also suitable for interior use as accent wall paneling.
 In this blog we’re going through some FAQs about this type of preserved wood.

 What is Shou Sugi Ban?